blackle/whereami/README.md

 	if ((error = whereami(path, PATH_MAX)) < 0) {
 		printf("error: %ld\n", error);
 	} else {
-		printf("%s\n", path); // the path to the executable library that contains the line where whereami was called }
+		printf("%s\n", path); // the path to the executable/library that contains the line where whereami was called }
 }
 ```